MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-integration.md

 | --- | --- | --- | --- |
 | GetBalance | 96% | 1 | 3 |

-During test runs, the expected success rate is: 99.9%.
+During test runs, the expected success rate is: **99.9%** and average latency: **400ms**.
 On achieving this success rate, the MO API will be ready to enable in the Mobile Plans production service.